Master Your Golf Swing Sequence: Step-by-Step Guide

 Step 5: When his hands reach the waist height during the downswing, his right elbow almost touches his body.
 Then, he strikes the shot.

 Step 6: He doesn’t stop it right there.
-However, Tiger Woods gets a good finish after that.
+Tiger Woods gets a good finish after that.
 In his follow-through stage, his body turns entirely toward the shot, and both of his hands reach the height of the left side of his head.

 Though the basics were the same, there were some significant differences in Tiger Woods’ swing sequence at his comeback in PNC Championship, alongside his son, Charlie.
 After his car accident in February 2021, where Tiger almost lost his right foot, most of the swing changes were pretty much connected with the injury of his right leg that was caused 10 months ago.
 So, for example, he shortened the backswings, kept the right foot more on the ground, and made the follow-through more confined than before.